jballardo/MATH-115-068/index.md

 [Syllabus](Math105_W18_Syllabus.pdf)

-This course presents the concepts of precalculus from four points of view: geometric (graphs), numeric (tables), symbolic (formulas), and written (verbal descriptions).
-The emphasis is on the mathematical modeling of real-life problems using linear, polynomial, exponential, logarithmic, and trigonometric functions.
-Students develop their reading, writing, and questioning skills in an interactive classroom setting.
+The course presents the concepts of calculus from four points of view: geometric (graphs), numeric (tables), symbolic (formulas), and verbal descriptions.
+Students will develop their reading, writing and questioning skills, as well as their ability to work cooperatively.
+Topics include functions and graphs, derivatives and their applications to real-life problems in various fields, and an introduction to integration.

 ## Textbook

-**Functions Modeling Change: A Preparation for Calculus**  Connally, Hughes-Hallett, Gleason, et. al. 5th Edition (New edition).
+**Calculus: Single Variable**  Hughes-Hallett, Gleason, et al., 7th Edition, published by JohnWiley and Sons.
+ISBN 9781119426264.

 The textbook is used everyday in class for group work assignments.
 Please bring your textbooks to class everyday.

 ## Grading

-An explanation of the grading scheme can be found in the [student guide](http://www.math.lsa.umich.edu/courses/sg/) located on the [course webpage](http://www.math.lsa.umich.edu/courses/105/).
+An explanation of the grading scheme can be found in the [student guide](http://www.math.lsa.umich.edu/courses/sg/) located on the [course webpage](http://www.math.lsa.umich.edu/courses/115/).

 The grading scheme is as follows: